maxim-ge/far2l-deb/README.md

 on debian jessie use make_far2l_deb.sh (btw, far-gvfs [refuses to build on jessie](https://github.com/cycleg/far-gvfs/issues/20)).

-on older distros make_far2l_deb.sh may or may not work, feel free to report any issues.
+on older distros make_far2l_deb.sh may or may not work.

+feel free to report any issues.